hannahellis4242/notes/Ellipse2/OrbitalPlane.md

 Which is a bit nicer, but not a lot.

-This third vector doesn't really have an established name, it is the vector that would point towards the periapsis point, if the _argument of periapsis_ was zero.
-So to help with the text, the point of periapsis when the argument of periapsis is zero will be called the "Ascending Periapsis Node", it is also the point of highest evelvation of the orbiting body by the reference plane.
-So we could name the vector the "Ascending Periapsis Vector".
+This third vector doesn't really have an established name, it is the vector that would point towards the periapsis point, if the _argument of periapsis_ is 90 degrees.
+However it always perpendicular to the _Ascending Node_ so in this text we shall call it the _Ascending Perpendicular Vector_.
+If we were to create a _Nodal Plane_, which is the plane normal to the _Ascending Node_, then the _Ascending Perpendicular Vector_ would be in the direction of the line intersecting the Orbital Plane and the Nodal Plane.

 ## SUMARY SO FAR